JarveeLee/HybridSupervisionLearning_Pathology/README.md

 propose a hybrid supervision learning framework for this kind of high resolution images with sufficient image-level coarse annotations and a few pixel-level fine labels.
 This framework, when applied in training patch model, can carefully make use of coarse image-level labels to refine generated pixel-level pseudo labels.
-Complete strategy is proposed to suppress pixel-level false positives and false negatives
+Complete strategy is proposed to suppress pixel-level false positives and false negatives.

+This code need to run third times to ensemble pixel-level prediction, then run stage2 to get 0.9243, 4th in Camelyon17 challenge.

 ![alt text](git_shows/pipeline.png)
 ![alt text](git_shows/strategy.png)
 ![alt text](git_shows/formula.png)